FrankLhota56/fortran66-flex/README.md

 So should a Fortran 66 compiler be case sensitive?
 This flex grammar was written to accomidate both caps-only and case insensitive compilers.
 - This Fortran 66 flex grammar uses upper case letters in the patterns, so this grammer could support an upper case only version of Fortran 66.
-- Every `Makefile` for this project, however, invokes flex with a command line parameter to generate a case insensitive scanner from this parser.
+- The `Makefile` for this project, however, invokes flex with a command line parameter to generate a case insensitive scanner from this parser.
 Using this scanner, one could write Fortran 66 programs that are not all shouting.

 ### Tokens with Intersperced Blanks